Utililt Original

 A utility kilt is meant to replace blue jeans, meaning for casual wear.
 The better ones are for smart casual wear, too.

-What about length?
+How about length?

 No rules exist.
 So, no rules, why don’t experiment a little bit, especially with cheap kilts?
 Have one kilt cover your knees, have another one go to the top of your knees, and a third one end 2-3 inches above them?
 Perhaps a fourth kilt could be even mid-thigh.
 Just be aware that too long looks femme, too short girlish.